Download the full PDF for Texas

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Texas fell to 64.7 percent in July from 64.8 percent in the prior month.
+The labor force participation rate in Texas remained unchanged at 64.7 percent in September.

 The 10-year high for the labor force participation rate in Texas was 65.1 percent occurring in September 2024, and the 10-year low was 60.3 percent in April 2020.